Buying a dog or cat

 The law applies to all dogs.
 Find out more about controlling your dog in public.

-This means where a dog is causing a nuisance, such as running into traffic or chasing people in a park, a council or police officer may direct that the dog be put on a lead and kept on that lead.
+Under the city's Public Spaces Protection Order a police constable, police community support officer, or an authorised council officer, may request a person in charge of a dog in a public place, to put and keep the dog on a lead.
+This means where a dog is causing a nuisance, such as running into traffic or chasing people in a park, a direction may be given that the dog be put on a lead and kept on that lead.
 It is an offence not to comply with such a direction.

 The requirement to comply with a direction from an authorised officer applies to any land which is open to the air and to which the public are entitled or permitted to have access (with or without payment).
 Such land across the whole of Newcastle upon Tyne has been designated for the purposes of this Order.